thorbjornium/Software-Manual/src/powershell_scripts.md

 Type `ytm` and a link and press <kbd>Enter</kbd>.

 > [!NOTE]
-> This script recodes the video to mp4/mkv.
+> This script recodes a video to mp4/mkv.

 <details>